JankiPatel26/who_does_that/README.md

 Application that helps users find nearby Businesses

 This repository shows the Relational Database systems of the Web application 'Who Does That'.
+Note : Read the Design.pdf for more detailed information regarding Entities, Relations and Constraints

 ## Entities